yugen-21/Out-pass-system/README.md

 STUDENT DASHBOARD FOR OUT-PASS SYSTEM

-This student dashboard aims to create an intuitive UI and seamless backend connectivity for an out-pass management system for hostels usinf ReactJS,HTML,CSS for front-end and NodeJS with ExpressJS, MySQL database for backend.
+This student dashboard aims to create an intuitive UI and seamless backend connectivity for an out-pass management system for hostels using ReactJS, HTML, CSS for front-end and NodeJS with ExpressJS, MySQL database for backend.

 The features include: